-Marc Seguin was a pioneer of the industrial revolution (suspension bridges, locomotives, railways) and, in contrast to many of his contemporaries, was involved in numerous fields and disciplines (scientific theory, innovation, astronomy, teaching, etc.).
-Furthermore, he practiced an approach comparable to design thinking and other current processes of creativity with a focus on societal issues.
+Marc Seguin was a precursor of the industrial revolution (suspension bridges, tubular boilers, railways).
+In contrast to many of his contemporaries, he intervened in numerous fields and disciplines (scientific theory, innovation, astronomy, teaching, etc.).
+In addition, he practices an approach that is comparable to current creativity processes, including design thinking.

-Two factors explain this diversity and approach.
-On one hand, the adolescent Marc Seguin spent three years with his great-uncle Joseph de Montgolfier.
-This brilliant mind invented (with his brother Etienne) the hot-air balloon and settled in Paris, where he was received at the Academy of Sciences, taught at the Arts et Métiers university, and was part of the famous lodge of the “nine sisters” where he rubbed shoulders with Benjamin Franklin, Thomas Jefferson, and many other scholars and artists of that revolutionary time.
-He also mentored young “annonéens” sent to Paris to further their education.
-He paid special attention to the young Marc, discerning his talents.
-He knew that Marc would not be able to pursue studies in Paris for family reasons and imparted to him a solid scientific foundation based on the principles of the Enlightenment (observation, reason, and science), not forgetting his admiration for Newton.
+Two factors explain this diversity and this approach.
+On the one hand, the teenager Marc Seguin will spend three years with his great-uncle Joseph de Montgolfier.
+This brilliant mind invented (with his brother Etienne) the aerostat and settled in Paris where he was admitted to the Academy of Sciences, taught at Arts et Métiers and was part of the famous lodge of the “nine sisters” where he frequents Benjamin Franklin, Thomas Jefferson and many other scholars and artists of this revolutionary time.
+He is also the mentor of young Annoneans sent to Paris to complete their education.
+He pays particular attention to young Marc whose talents he discerns.
+He knows that Marc will not be able to continue his studies in Paris for family reasons and gives him a solid scientific foundation based on the principles of the Enlightenment (observation, reason and science) without forgetting his admiration for Newton.

-Returning to Annonay, Marc Seguin was quickly identified as an exceptional individual.
-He supplemented his scientific and technical education.
-He created a chemistry workshop to deepen his knowledge in the field and also built an astronomical observatory.
-The richness of the ecosystem in Annonay at that time was an ideal environment to develop his curiosity and intuition and led him to respond to a wide variety of requests.
-He did so by resorting to observation, imagination, self-education, prototyping, and experimentation, not forgetting to seek the advice of experienced individuals.
-And he paid attention to the societal needs of his time, whether universal or domestic, large or small.
+Back in Annonay, Marc Seguin will quickly be identified as an exceptional subject.
+He completes his scientific and technical training.
+He created a workshop for experimenting as well as a first astronomical observatory.
+The richness of the Annonay ecosystem at that time was an ideal environment for developing his curiosity and intuition and allowed him to respond to a wide variety of requests which accustomed him to intervene in many areas.
+He does this by resorting to observation, imagination, self-training, prototyping and testing, without forgetting to surround yourself with the advice of experienced people.
+And by paying attention very naturally to the societal needs of his time, small and large, universal or domestic.

-He continued this approach to undertake projects as innovative and important as cable suspension bridges, navigation on the Rhône, the tubular boiler and the construction of the first modern railway line on the European continent.
-These achievements earned him recognition as a precursor of the industrial revolution in France.
-He also addressed societal projects (social housing, post care facilities, retirement homes), which naturally led him to take an interest in transmission as well.
+It is this approach that he will pursue to undertake projects as innovative and important as the cable suspension bridges (1825), navigation on the Rhône, the tubular boiler (which will equip George Stephenson’s “Rocket”) (1827) or even the construction of the first modern railway line on the European continent (1832), projects which earned him to be considered as a precursor of the industrial revolution in France.
+But also to tackle societal projects later (social buildings, follow-up care establishments, businesses for retirees), which will just as naturally lead him to be interested in transmission.

-In this regard, he resembles his English and American counterparts (“engineer-entrepreneurs”).
-He was a “civil engineer” who first considered the world around him and developed ad hoc solutions.
-His practical approach, supported by targeted scientific or technical research that responded to a societal demand or need, is close to what is now called design thinking.
-A working method that becomes a way of life.
-Far from the elitist university education of “grandes écoles” and Paris public institutions.
+In this he is closer of his English and American colleagues (“the civil engineers”).
+He is an “engineer-entrepreneur” who first considers the world around him and develops a work approach and ad hoc solutions.
+Its practical approach supported by targeted scientific or technical research that responds to a societal demand or need is close to what we today call design thinking.
+A working method that becomes an art of life.
+Very far from the abstract method based on mathematics of the great schools and the great bodies of the State.

 This creative approach is inspiring.
-Observation of uses, entrepreneurial spirit, concern for social utility, recourse to knowledge and networks to find relevant information, experimentation are on his dashboard.
-Themes that resonate with 21st-century innovation and factors of creativity.
+Observation of uses, sense of enterprise, concern for social utility, use of knowledge and networks to find relevant information, experimentation are on its dashboard.
+So many themes that resonate with 21st century innovation and so many factors of creativity.

 Some key dates of Seguin innovations and businesses are illustrated below.